sspy/payload/README.md

 payload
 =======

-Payload -- Cloud enabled content binding with dead simple setup.
+payload -- cloud enabled content binding with dead simple setup

 Sometimes a developer is tasked with making an existing static site CMS-enabled.